Blogging Helps Me Find My Own 'Voice'

-For several years after I quit my 9am-5pm job and became an independent writer I was a lousy blogger.
+For several years after I quit my 9am-5pm job and became an independent writer, I was a lousy blogger.
 It was around 2010 when I first launched a web page.
 I wrote out a few articles, posted some photos and then promptly forgot all about it.
-Every three months, I’d sheepishly write out a check for $80 to cover the blog’s web-hosting fee, and then curse myself later for wasting the money after I’d looked at my bank statement.
+Every three months, I’d sheepishly write out a check for $80 to cover the blog’s web-hosting fee, and then curse myself for wasting the money.

-That changed in the summer of 2017 when I received a Facebook message from a friend of a friend in Romania, Ioana Pelehatăi.
+That changed in the summer of 2017 when I received a Facebook message from a friend of a friend in Romania: Ioana Pelehatăi.
 She introduced herself as an editor at the online magazine, “Scena9.”
-Ioana knew that I was a guidebook author and had written about Romania, and she was writing to ask if I had some funny or interesting stories from the road that I’d be willing to share for their readers.
+Ioana knew that I was a guidebook author and had written about Romania, and she wrote to ask if I had some funny or interesting stories from the road I’d be willing to share for their readers.
 I could write the stories in English and they would translate them into Romanian.

-Maybe it was the simple fact of having a fixed assignment, a structure, but from the moment I sat down to write my first story for them -- “Unde Este Autogara?” -- the words began to flow from my brain.
-That day, I stumbled on a writing formula that I realized could help me launch a new blog -- a formula I would end up going back to time and time again.
+Maybe it was the simple fact of having a fixed assignment, a structure, but from the moment I sat down to write my first story for them -- “Unde Este Autogara?” -- the words began to flow freely from my brain.
+That day, I stumbled onto a writing formula that I realized could help me launch an entirely new blog -- a formula that I would find myself going back to time and time again.

-I don’t mean this in an egotistical sense.
-A blog strictly about me wouldn’t be interesting to anyone (maybe my mother).
-What I mean is that I would position myself as the main character in my stories to serve as a kind of foil for, or agent of, the reader.
-I’d stumble my way through destinations like a modern-day Good Soldier Švejk and do my best to write up the absurdities (and maybe insights) as they happen.
+I don’t mean this in any egotistical sense.
+A blog strictly about me wouldn’t be interesting to anyone (well, maybe my mother).
+What I mean is that I would position myself as the main character in my stories to serve as a kind of foil for (or agent of) the reader.
+For my blog, I would stumble my way through destinations like a modern-day Good Soldier Švejk and do my best to write up the absurdities (and maybe insights) as they happen.

 It was a simple literary device, but it unfroze me.
 I ended up writing four or five stories for Ioana, though in the end they only published one (maybe I hadn’t quite honed my style yet).
 It didn’t matter.
 I was off to the races and had a decent base of stories with which to re-launch my blog (the one you are reading now).

-That was a long-winded windup to try to answer that elusive “What’s the end game?” question.
-Right from the first story, though, the blog was already giving me something.
-In this case, a new way of framing my writing that suddenly made it fun again.
+That first part was a long-winded windup to try to answer that elusive “What’s the end game?” question.
+Right from my first story for Ioana, though, my blog was giving me something I didn't have before: a way of framing my writing that suddenly made it fun again.

-In “Unde Este Autogara?” -- “Where is the Bus Station?” -- I tell a very insubstantial story of a time some years ago that I was stuck in a Romanian mountain village and forced to try out my rudimentary Romanian-language skills on a hard-of-hearing old man.
-I figured Romanian audiences would appreciate the tale because everyone, it seems, has a variation of a story where they’re trapped in the middle of nowhere with no way out.
+In “Unde Este Autogara?” -- “Where is the Bus Station?” -- I tell a very insubstantial story of a time some years ago that I was stuck in a Romanian mountain village and forced to try out my rudimentary Romanian-language skills on an old man who was very hard of hearing.
+I figured Romanian audiences would appreciate the tale because everyone, it seems, has a variation of a story where they’re trapped in the middle of nowhere with no apparent way out.

-Working out the structure for that story opened my eyes to the literary possibilities arising from the nearly endless series of seemingly insignificant interactions one has on the road as a travel writer.
-There’s a constant clash of cultures, languages and expectations that often result in mixed signals, crossed wires and usually lots of laughs.
+Working out the structure for that first story opened my eyes to the literary possibilities that arise from the many, seemingly insignificant interactions one has on the road as a travel writer.
+There’s a constant clash of cultures, languages and expectations that often result in mixed signals, crossed wires and lots of laughs.
 It’s baked into the cake.

-And if I could write about an obscure village in northwestern Romania, what’s to stop me from writing about any other destination if I feel like it?
+And if I could write about an obscure village in northwestern Romania, what’s to stop me from writing about any other destination if I felt like it?

-Travel-writing traditionally follows the well-worn path in that one article about, say, Vienna typically begets another and another and another.
+Travel-writing traditionally follows a well-worn path in that one article about one destination typically begets another and another and another.
 A quick glance at the most popular travel magazines and websites reveals an overabundance of coverage on the very same places (and very same topics).
 Travel bloggers often fall into this trap too.

 I’m not blaming the magazines or their editors (or my fellow bloggers).
 Places are popular for a reason, and everyone wants to publish stories that people actually click on and read.
 But there’s something to be said, too, for trying to free yourself from those constraints and writing about places that no one ever goes to -- even if only between paying gigs.